 The thalamus is an ovoid mass of gray matter, situated on each side of the third ventricle.
 It is responsible for relaying sensory and motor signals to the cerebral cortex, as well as regulating consciousness, sleep, and alertness.

-The epithalamus is comprised of the anterior and posterior paraventricular nuclei, the medial and lateral habenular nuclei, the stria medullaris thalami, the posterior commissure, and the pineal body.
+The epithalamus is comprised of the medial and lateral habenular nuclei, the stria medullaris thalami, the posterior commissure, and the pineal body.
 It connects the limbic system to other parts of the brain, and secretes melatonin and other hormones from the pineal gland that are involved in the circadian rhythm.
 Moreover, the epithalamus contributes in the regulation of motor pathways and emotions.

 The subthalamus consists of complex nuclear groups and fiber tracts.
 This mainly includes the subthalamic nucleus, a large nucleus situated above the substantia nigra, medial to the internal capsule.
 The subthalamus plays a role in motor control.